-A newjazz-theatre project with original compositions by Campus and pianist Steve Lodder, shining a light on the life and work of Italian performer, author, activist, and theatre-maker Franca Rame (1929-2013).
+A concert/performance with original compositions by Campus and pianist Steve Lodder, shining a light on the life and work of Italian performer, author, activist, and theatre-maker Franca Rame (1929-2013).
 The concert is interspersed with improvisations, poems, extracts from comic monologues by Franca Rame and Dario Fo, and new arrangements of some of their popular tunes.
 This project is part of Campus' research on Rame at the Royal Central School of Speech and Drama.
 In collaboration with Fondazione Fo Rame.

 A Journey into the Silence of Thelonious Monk